Raptors 905’s Jerry Stackhouse named D-League coach of the year

 Raptors 905 head coach Jerry Stackhouse has been named the NBA D-League coach of the year.

-In his first season as head coach, Stackhouse led Raptors 905 to its first Central Division title and a league-best 39-11 mark, including a D-League record 21-4 on the road.
+In his first season as head coach of the Toronto Raptors’ D-League affiliate, Stackhouse led Raptors 905 to its first Central Division title and a league-best 39-11 mark, including a league-record 21-4 road mark.

 Stackhouse received the only coach of the month award in team history after leading Raptors 905 to a 9-3 record in December.
 Raptors 905 continued to improve with a 10-2 record in January and an 11-2 record in March.